istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

  similar number of user authored virtual services and other configuration.
  CPU and memory requirements for Pilot scale with the amount of configuration and state.
  The CPU consumption also scales with the rate of change of deployments and the rate of change of configuration.

 Lastly, the number of proxies connecting to a pilot affect the pilot CPU, however this part is inherently horizontally scalable.

-When [namespace isolation](/docs/reference/config/networking/v1alpha3/sidecar/) is enabled, a single pilot instance can support 1000 services, 2000 sidecars with 1 vCPU and 1.5GB of memory.
+When [namespace isolation](/docs/reference/config/networking/v1alpha3/sidecar/) is enabled, a single pilot instance can support 1000 services, 2000 sidecars with 1 vCPU and 1.5 GB of memory.
  You may increase the number of pilots to reduce the amount of time it takes for configuration to reach all the proxies.